2ndlook – View From A Square Prism

 Sovereign Gold – How Safe Is Indian Gold …

-Posted in Gold Reserves, Uncategorized by Anuraag Sanghi on November 15, 2007
+Posted in Gold Reserves, History, politics by Anuraag Sanghi on November 15, 2007

 How safe are the world’s largest reserves of gold?

 India, with the largest (private and government) reserves of gold in world, needs to examine the safety question.
-While, there have been many advocates and supporters for many European claims, I am yet to see any support for reclaim of any of the colonial loot from India by Britain.
+While, there have been many advocates and supporters for many European claims, I am yet to see any support for reclaim of any of loot from weaker nations by some of the temporarily dominant powers.

 In spite of close cultural and economic relations, WW2 was started by countries of Western world for gold, oil and access to markets.
 With excess of printing capacity, any country in world can print notes.
 During any period of turmoil, what matters is gold.
 After all, even India with the largest gold reserves in the world, needed to pledge gold in 1991 for small loan from IMF and World Bank.